Arlington County Police Department Gang Unit 703-228-4100

 The Gang Unit investigates gang-related crime, provides street level gang enforcement, gathers intelligence and performs gang specific training for patrol officers.

-Gang investigations and enforcement are handled by the Gang Unit withing the Organized Crime Section.
+Gang investigations and enforcement are handled by the Gang Unit within the Organized Crime Section.
 This unit consists of one sergeant and four detectives.
 The Arlington County Police Department Gang Unit participates with the Northern Virginia Gang Task Force.

 The Gang Unit has documented gang members involved in most types of criminal activity.
 These crimes include, but are not limited to, homicide; robbery; aggravated assault; burglary; assault; destruction of property; theft; and the distribution of narcotics.